CopterExpress/clover/docs/en/arduino.md

 ## Problem

-When using Arudino Nano, RAM may be insufficient.
-In this case, messages will appear in the Aruino IDE like:
+When using Arduino Nano, RAM may be insufficient.
+In this case, messages will appear in the Arduino IDE like:

 ```
 Global variables use 1837 bytes (89%) of the dynamic memory, leaving 211 bytes for local variables.
 The maximum is 2048 bytes.